GetDKAN/dkan/docs/components/dataset/usage.rst

 Step 3: Adding Metadata to a Dataset
 **************************

 We now come to a third form which allows us to add additional metadata to the dataset.
-All these fields are optional, but provide valuable information about your dataset to both human visitors to the website and machines discovering your dataset through one of [DKAN's public APIs].
+All these fields are optional, but provide valuable information about your dataset to both human visitors to the website and machines discovering your dataset through one of `DKAN's public APIs <../../apis/index.html>`_.

 Let's take a closer look at some of the metadata fields available on this form:

 :Author: The Dataset's author, in plain text.
 :Spatial / Geographical Coverage Area: Lets us define what region the data applies to.
 In this case, the US State of Wisconsin.
-You can use the map widget to draw an outline around the state borders, or, click the "Add data manually" button if you already have a [GeoJSON](http://geojson.org/) string you can paste in.
+You can use the map widget to draw an outline around the state borders, or, click the "Add data manually" button if you already have a `GeoJSON <http://geojson.org/>`_ string you can paste in.
 :Spatial / Geographical Coverage Location: The region the data applies to, written in plain text.
 This can be used instead of or in addition to the **Coverage Area** field.
 :Frequency: How often is this dataset updated?
 We might expect our list of polling places to be updated every year, so we could select "annually."
 However, often we don't expect the data to be updated (even in this case, perhaps we plan to post the next version of the data as a _separate_ dataset), in which case we can leave this blank.
 :Temporal Coverage: Like Geographic Coverage, this field lets us give some context to the data, but now for the relevant time period.
 Here we could enter the year or years for which our polling places data is accurate.
 :Granularity: This is a somewhat open-ended metadata field that lets you describe the granularity or accuracy of your data.
 For instance: "Year".
 Note, this field is depreciated in DCAT and Project Open Data, and may be removed from DKAN.
 :Data Dictionary: Another open-ended field, this is a space for almost any kind of explanation for understanding the terminology/units/column names/etc. in our dataset.
-In most cases, this will be a simple URL to a Data Dictionary resource elsewhere on the web.
+Ideally, this will be a simple URL to a Data Dictionary resource elsewhere on the web.
 :Additional Info: Lets us arbitrarily define other metadata fields.
-See [Additional Info field](dkan-documentation/dkan-features/additional-info-field) for more information.
+See `Additional Info field <datasetfeatures.html#custom-metadata>`_ for more information.
 :Resources: This field is a reference to the resources you have already added.
-You should generally leave this field alone and use the workflows outlined here and in [Updating Datasets in DKAN](dkan-documentation/dkan-users/updating-datasets-dkan) to add, edit and remove resources from your Dataset.

 After you click "Save", the metadata we enter will appear on the page for this Dataset: